Busting Breastfeeding Myths

 Breastfeeding while you are sick passes beneficial antibodies on to your baby.
 Also, most medicines pose little or no risk.

-It Should Not Hurt
+Breastfeeding Should Not Hurt

-You might experience slight discomfort the first couple of days, but persistent pain is not normal.
+Sue Lewis, a lactation consultant with Atrium Health Floyd, says that you might experience slight discomfort the first couple of days, but persistent pain is not normal.